 Thomas Wagner is a documentary photographer with a special interest in Latin America and models of cooperation in regions where the state is absent or weak.
 He has been living in Bogotá since 2010.
-Before that, he lived in Caracas for three years where he covered at first hand life in the socialism of the 21st century.
-He moved to Bogotá in 2010.
+Before that, he lived in Caracas for three years where he covered at first hand life in the badly named socialism of the 21st century.
 He travelled and reported on various parts of Latin America, as well as countries outside Latin America including the Democratic Republic of Kongo, Serbia and Kosovo.
 His photographs have been published by various German and international media outlets, including DIE ZEIT, ZEITMagazin and The Miami Herald.